natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Z20%20Karl%20Galster.md

 === Primary armament ===
 {{Specs-Fleet-Primary}}
 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
-{{main|SK C/34 (127 mm)}}
+{{main|12.8 cm/45 SK C/34 (128 mm)}}

-The Z20 has 5 x 12.7 cm (5.0 in) SK C/34 guns, two each superimposed, fore and aft of the superstructure.
+The Z20 has 5 x 12.8 cm/45 SK C/34 guns, two each superimposed, fore and aft of the superstructure.
 The fifth mount is positioned on top of the rear deckhouse, so there are 2 guns facing forward and 3 facing backward.
 This is a disadvantage in comparison to other destroyers.
-The [[Haida (G63)]] and [[Tashkent (leader)]] have two dual-mounted gun turrets at the front of the ship.
+The [[HMCS Haida]] and [[Tashkent]] have two dual-mounted gun turrets at the front of the ship.
 This gives them the ability to go nose in and fire 4 shells in one salvo, so they don't suffer too much when they protect their broadside.
 The Z20 has to give some broadside to fire all 5 guns.
 You can compensate this problem by using the tactic of "kiting".
 Fire a salvo and go nose in.
 When your guns are almost done reloading, turn the ship again to fire all 5 guns and repeat.
 The rudder allows you to do this but it only works when you are actively sailing your ship.

 Another disadvantage is that you only have 5 guns.
-The [[Haida (G63)]], [[Tashkent (leader)]], [[IJN Akizuki]], [[Sumner (DD-692)]] and others all have 6 or 8 guns.
+The [[HMCS Haida]], [[Tashkent]], [[IJN Akizuki]], [[USS Sumner]] and others all have 6 or 8 guns.
 You only have 5 guns which puts you in a difficult position when knife fighting these destroyers.
 So the best thing you can do is to make sure you pick the fight, not the enemy.
 This is quite hard but use the terrain and your teammates to fight the enemies.
 Do not ever try to destroy a cruiser with your guns.
 There is no hope you can take a cruiser on your own with your guns.
 You will do minimal damage and the cruiser will destroy you quite easily.
 Only when you can perform a torpedo strike, go for the cruisers.
 But make sure it will have success.
 If you are sailing with another cruiser, you can support him by shooting at the enemy cruiser but make sure you are second or third in line.

 The guns don't have the best firing arcs.
 You can only hit targets effectively under the range of 8 km.
 If the distance becomes greater than 8 km the shell will take 16 seconds to reach the target.
 You will have a minimal chance of getting a hit and you will waste ammo.

 As for ammo, you can take 600 pieces maximum.
 The Z20 comes with 3 types of ammo: Sprgr.
 L/4.4 Kpf.Z, Sprgr.
 L/4.4 Bd.Z and the Sprgr.
 L/4.4 Zt.Z.
 So the Kpf.Z shell is the high-explosive shell and will do the most damage to most of the ships.
 It is recommended to take about 400 shells of the Kpf.Z because this is the shell you will be firing most of the time, and about 200 shells of the Bd.Z because these can penetrate cruisers more effectively if needed.
 The Zt.Z shell is only useful against planes but the main guns of the Z20 don't allow you to fire effectively against planes, and it is almost completely useless against ships.

-{{:SK C/34 (127 mm)/Ammunition|12.7 cm Sprgr.
-L/4.4 Kpf.Z, 12.7 cm Sprgr.
-L/4.4 Bd.Z, 12.7 cm Sprgr.
+{{:12.8 cm/45 SK C/34 (128 mm)/Ammunition|12.8 cm Sprgr.
+L/4.4 Kpf.Z, 12.8 cm Sprgr.
+L/4.4 Bd.Z, 12.8 cm Sprgr.
 L/4.4 Zt.Z}}

 === Secondary armament ===
 {{Specs-Fleet-Secondary}}